New functions, extensive updates: My BMWApp offers decision-making tool for switching from combustion engine to electric power.

 Date

-(MENAFN- Bashir Mraish Consultancy) +++ Electric mobility in the spotlight +++ Electric Vehicle Analysis helps customers make an in-formed decision when choosing a drive type +++ Seamless navigation experience when switching between vehicle and app +++ Charging Wallet with charging tariffs +++ More than 13 million app users globally +++
+(MENAFN- Gambit Communications HQ) +++ Electric mobility in the spotlight +++ Electric Vehicle Analysis helps customers make an informed decision when choosing a drive type +++ Seamless navigation experience when switching between vehicle and app +++ Charging Wallet with charging tariffs +++ More than 13 million app users globally +++

 Decision-making tool for the switch to electric mobility: Electric Vehicle Analysis.